“A world without stories would be painfully lost.”

 When I was nine years-old, I was sure I’d be a math teacher.
 That lasted until I got to middle school, where I realized that that wasn’t in the numbers for me.
 From there, I fantasized about being an actress.
 The idea of playing and exploring different characters was intriguing to me.
 That lasted until high school, where I realized that sticking to a script wasn’t my thing—I wanted to take the characters on their own journeys and adventures.
 But somewhere between high school and the days of college graduation, I got lost in the pressures of reality.
 It wasn’t until I took a step back to evaluate my life when I realized I wanted to embrace my true self.
 To go back to the days of a six year-old kid who hid under a desk, writing about life in a little blue and pink journal.
 I couldn’t believe it took me so long to fall back into my happy place.
 Yet, I wouldn’t have had it any other way, because if after twenty years of exploring life, I still ached to create stories, then it must be true love.

-Emha Goliesh is associated with INCLUDAS Publishing, which is all about bringing inclusiveness and diversity into the book world.
-INCLUDAS brings inclusiveness and diversity into the book world by serving authors and illustrators with a vast range of abilities, and fictional characters with disabilities–from children’s books to romance novels to mystery stories.
-This hybrid publishing platform gives access to diversity books that readers can indulge in, gives tools to aspiring writers to help achieve dreams, and gives opportunities to partners who want to support inclusion. #diversityauthors #diversitybooks #includas
+Emha Goliesh is represented by INCLUDAS Publishing, which is all about bringing inclusiveness and diversity into the book world.
+INCLUDAS brings inclusiveness and diversity into the book world by serving authors and illustrators with a vast range of abilities, and fictional characters with disabilities–from children’s books to romance novels to mystery stories. #diversityauthors #diversitybooks #includas

 WRITING TIPS FROM EMHA